litestar-org/litestar/docs/usage/templating.rst

 .. note::

+    The :attr:`~litestar.template.TemplateConfig.directory` field
-    The ``directory`` parameter passed to :class:`TemplateConfig <litestar.template.TemplateConfig>` can be either a directory or list of directories to use for loading templates.
+    passed to :class:`TemplateConfig <litestar.template.TemplateConfig>` can be either a directory or list of directories to use for loading templates.

 Registering a Custom Template Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The above example will create a jinja Environment instance, but you can also pass in your own instance.
+The above example will create a ``jinja`` :class:`Environment <jinja2.Environment>` instance, but you can also pass in your own instance.

 .. code-block:: python
+    :caption: Using a custom Jinja environment

     from litestar import Litestar
     from litestar.contrib.jinja import JinjaTemplateEngine